openebs/openebs/charts/README.md

 ## Documentation and user guides

-You can run OpenEBS on any Kubernetes 1.21+ cluster in a matter of minutes.
+You can run OpenEBS on any Kubernetes 1.23 and above cluster in a matter of minutes.
 See the [Quickstart Guide to OpenEBS](https://openebs.io/) for detailed instructions.

 ## Getting started